kahanu/GolfTracker.DocumentDB/GolfTracker.Angular2/README.md

 # GolfTracker.Angular2
 This is the port from the Angular 1 project currently written in Angular 2 (~~2.0.0-rc.1~~ ~~2.0.0-rc.4~~ 2.0.0-rc.5).
 This is to be used as a reference application on how to get started using Angular 2 in your projects.
 I don't think much will change before the full version, but when it happens I'll update the code.

+**Note:** I hope to be updating this project to the Angular 2 version 2.0.x soon, but unfortunately I have paying jobs which take priority.

 ## Updates

 1.  **Aug.
 8, 2016** - updated all the routing to replace the deprecated routing with the rc.4 routing.